 The value of the service joint venture is that the management company is co-opted because it receives incentives in exchange for fees.
-In this way, the management company shares the objectives of the lender to maximize NOI and value as fast as possible.
+In this way, the management company shares the objectives of the lender to maximize net operating income and value as fast as possible. \Box